InteractionDesignFoundation/handbook/library/back-end/SOLID.md

-# Solid Principles and PHP
+# SOLID Principles and PHP

 Five agile principles that should guide you every time you write code.
 And I’ll show you how to apply them with PHP.